pieter-van-prooijen/artifactory-crawler/README.md

 ## Code

-The clojure code uses the excellent itsy (link) crawler library for retrieving the various artifactory pages.
-It only crawls the directory pages of artifactory and not the actual artifacts themselves.
+The Clojure code uses the excellent [itsy](https://github.com/dakrone/itsy) crawler library for retrieving the various artifactory pages.
+It is setup to only crawl the directory pages of artifactory and not the actual artifacts themselves.

 Itsy invokes a callback for signalling the retrieval of an url / page body, the crawler uses core.async to process the callback results in a straight for loop.
-Doing this avoids having an explicit global state containing the collected artifact urls.
+Doing this avoids having an explicit global state for the collected artifact urls.
+The for loop can now accumulate the result in a standard way.

 When itsy doesn't report any new urls after a certain period, the crawl is stopped and the artifact information is written as a CSV file to stdout.